Monday, October 14, 2024

 4. What do you most dislike about your appearance?

 The dreaded menopot/meno belly, that little belly that won't go away now, no matter what.
 If I hadn't grown up with weight issues, it probably wouldn't be such A Thing with me.
 Thanks to so much fixation on and bullying about my weight when I was a kid, it's something that has become ingrained.
-Even when I was ill and my size 0 clothes hung on me, I didn't have a realistic perception of my appearance and looked for bulges.
+Even when I was ill and size 0 clothes hung on me, I didn't have a realistic perception of my appearance and looked for bulges.
 To this day, when I see my reflection or a photograph of me, I don't recognize myself; I have no real idea of what I look like.
 Other than that, I'm pretty happy about how I look, despite the signs of normal aging.
 I decided long ago that I'd age as gracefully as I could and not be a big baby about it.

 5. If you could bring something extinct back to life, what would you choose?